Benefits of Grief Counseling After Mesothelioma LossHealth & Wellness

 In addition to counseling, some facilitate support groups for grieving families.
 It often helps to talk to others who have carried the same burdens of loss that you may be experiencing.

-I found some excellent resources about grief from Hospice Net, a Nashville-based nonprofit organization that helps patients and families struggling with a life-threatening illness.
+I found some excellent resources about grief from Hope Hospice, a Texas-based nonprofit organization that helps patients and families struggling with a life-threatening illness.
 It offers many useful and informative tools for grieving family members, including an article answering some frequently asked questions about grief.

 Sherlene Takes the Call